Ingmar-van-Busschbach/Project-Acceleracer/README.md

 # Project Acceleracer

 Project Acceleracer is my largest project I have worked on, with over 20 contributors doing all sorts of work and over 5000 players.
+This is an old backup github repo, live development is done through a locally hosted gitlab server by one of the developers.

 ## Summary:
 - Fan Made